Building the CMake Python wheel

 Optimizations

-On a given platform, when building different “flavor” of CMake python wheels (one for each <python tag>-<abi> tag), the whole process can be made faster in two ways.
+On a given platform, when building different “flavors” of CMake python wheels (one for each <python tag>-<abi> tag), the whole process can be made faster in two ways.

 Caching downloads

-To avoid the re-download of CMake sources and/or binary packages, passing the option -Ccmake.define.CMakePythonDistributions_ARCHIVE_DOWNLOAD_DIR=/path/to/cache enables successive build to re-use existing archives instead of re-downloading them.
+To avoid the re-download of CMake sources and/or binary packages, passing the option -Ccmake.define.CMakePythonDistributions_ARCHIVE_DOWNLOAD_DIR=/path/to/cache enables successive builds to re-use existing archives instead of re-downloading them.

-And finally, on a given platform, to avoid rebuilding CMake, the idea is to first create a standalone build of the CMake project and then building the wheel using it.
+And finally, on a given platform, to avoid rebuilding CMake, the idea is to first create a standalone build of the CMake project and then build the wheel using it.

 Step 1: Standalone build: